netgroup-polito/frog4-migration-orch/README.md

 ## Configuration file

-In order to properly configure the migration orchestrator, you should edit the configuration files.
+In order to properly configure the migration orchestrator, you should edit the follwoing files:
-The first one, [configuration file](https://github.com/netgroup-polito/frog4-migration-orch/blob/master/config/default-config.ini) includes the general settings of the module.
+- [configuration file](https://github.com/netgroup-polito/frog4-migration-orch/blob/master/config/default-config.ini): includes the general settings of the module.
-The second one, [app-config](https://github.com/netgroup-polito/frog4-migration-orch/blob/master/web_gui/static/appConfig.js) contains the parameters of migration that you have to set only if you want to use the web-gui.
+- [app-config](https://github.com/netgroup-polito/frog4-migration-orch/blob/master/web_gui/static/appConfig.js): contains the parameters that are required only if you need to use the web-gui to show the migration process.
 If you want to use the migration orchestrator without the gui you don't need to edit this file.

 ## Start